 You may find applications and additional information at: www.cookcountyassessor.com

 Seniors can save, on average, up to $300 a year in property taxes, and up to $750 when combined with the Homeowner Exemption.
-For the 2014 tax year, the applicant must have owned and occupied the property as of January 1, 2014 and must have been 65 years of age or older during the year for which you are applying.
+The applicant must have owned and occupied the property as of January 1 and must have been 65 years of age or older during the

 Homeowners can make up to $75,000 worth of property improvements without an increase in property taxes for at least four years.
 The value varies depending on the reduction of the assessed value and the tax rates where the property is located.